Gritty Eyes: Why Do My Eyes Feel Like There’s Sand in Them?

 1. Dry eye syndrome

 Dry eye is a leading cause of gritty eyes.
 Dry eye happens when your eyes don’t make enough tears or when your tears evaporate too quickly.
-This can be caused by a variety of factors such as age, certain medications, environmental factors, or certain medical conditions.
-Several factors can lead to dry eye, such as age, certain medications, environmental factors, hormonal changes, or specific medical conditions.
+This can be caused by a variety of factors such as:

 2. Allergies